 The proposed method increases the number of context variables by three to further exploit contextual information.
-The proposed method reportedly generates -0.11% and -0.07% luma BD-rates for the RA and LB settings, respectively, under the VTM3.0 CTCs.
+The proposed method reportedly generates -0.11% and -0.07% luma BD-rates for the RA and LB settings, respectively, under the VTM3.0 CTCs, and -0.30% and -0.12% luma BD-rates for the AI and RA settings, respectively, for Class TGM under the VTM3.0 CTCs with CPR being enabled.
+The proposed method further adding one single context variable for chroma CUs reportedly generates -0.40% and -0.07% luma BD-rates for the AI and RA settings, respectively, for Class TGM under the VTM3.0 CTCs with CPR being enabled.